module

 user.persisted? # => false

-if successfully destroyed, false
+Returns true if successfully destroyed, false otherwise.

 Increment a numeric column without saving to the database.

 Only updates the in-memory value.
-Call #save!
+Call #save! to persist.

 user.increment(:login_count)